ga-dc/wdi5/w01/d05_methods/lesson_plan.md

 -	**WHY DOES THIS WORK?**
 	-	Methods inherit any variables "outside" them.
 	-	It only works **ONE DIRECTION**
+		-	The machine can't get `sandwich` without me placing the sandwich on the tray
-		-	The machine can get `sandwich` from outside it, but I can't get `tray` from inside the machine
+		-	...nor can I get `tray` from inside the machine

 ---